Roma-class ironclad: General characteristics and machinery

 The ships of the Roma class had wooden hulls, though they did incorporate some iron in their construction.
 The two ships varied slightly in their dimensions, a result of Venezia having been converted into a central battery ship during construction. was 79.67 m long between perpendiculars; she had a beam of 17.33 m and an average draft of 7.57 m.
 Venezia was 79.65 m between perpendiculars, with a beam of 17.48 m and a draft of 7.6 m.
 Roma displaced 5698 LT normally, while Venezia displaced 5722 LT.
 Both ships displaced 6151 LT at full load.
 The ships had a crew of 549-551 officers and men.

 The ships' propulsion system consisted of one single-expansion steam engine that drove a single screw propeller, with steam supplied by six coal-fired, cylindrical fire-tube boilers.
 The boilers were trunked into a single funnel amidships.
 The engines produced a top speed of 13 kn from 3670 ihp.
-They could steam for 1940 nmi at a speed of 10 kn.
+Each ship had a capacity of 580 t of coal for the boilers, which allowed them to steam for 1940 nmi at a speed of 10 kn.
 The ships were fitted with a three-masted barque rig to supplement the steam engine for long-distance cruising.
 Each ship had 31833 sqft of sail area.

 Armament and armor

 Roma was a broadside ironclad, and she was armed with a main battery of five 10 in guns and twelve 8 in guns.
 Venezia was completed as a central battery ship, with a battery of eighteen 254 mm guns placed in an armored casemate.
 Both ships had their armament revised throughout their careers.
 In 1874-75, the ships' batteries were replaced with eleven 254 mm guns for Roma and eight 254 mm and one 220 mm for Venezia.
 From 1886, Roma carried eleven 220 mm guns; four years later her armament was reduced to five 8 in guns.
 Venezia was converted into a training ship in 1881, and was equipped with four 75 mm guns and four 57 mm guns.

 Both ships were protected by wrought iron belt armor that was 5.9 in thick and extended for the entire length of the hull at the waterline.
-Venezias casemate had 4.75 in of wrought iron protecting the guns.
+Venezia's casemate had 4.75 in of wrought iron protecting the guns.